 For magazines, books,… large press sheets need to be folded into signatures.
 This involves a series of right-angle folds in which the sheet is folded multiple times.
 Folding a sheet once makes four pages, two right-angle folds make eight pages,…

-Other types of work require parallel folds in which two or more folds which are oriented in the same direction are made in a sheet.
+Other types of work require parallel folds in which two or more folds that are oriented in the same direction are made in a sheet.
 This is typically done for leaflets or brochures.
 Some common types of folds are:

 There are two common types of folding machines: the knife folder, also known as a right-angle folder, and the buckle folder.
 In general knife folders are used for heavier stocks, while buckle folders are used for lighter paper types.